yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 30 minutes

-With the `TailspinToys` database now running on SQL MI in Azure, the next step is to make the required modifications to the TailspinToys gamer information web application.
+With the WWI `TailspinToys` database now running on SQL MI in Azure, the next step is to make the required modifications to the WWI TailspinToys gamer information web application.

 > **Note**: Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where Managed Instance is deployed.
 To learn more, read [Connect your application to Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/managed-instance/connect-application-instance).